-There were limitations to this study including the study size, gender distribution and ethnic origin of the donors.
-Although this study had a higher proportion of female donors, we have previously observed that there is no significant difference in non-specific inflammatory response with between males and females (12).
-Our initial investigations in young and old individuals were carried out on people of diverse backgrounds and found no obvious difference between different racial groups (8, 9, 36).
-However, this study was designed to be only carried out on caucasians to exclude any potential effects of ethnic backgrounds.
-Further studies should now be performed to determine the impact of ethnicity, using our data on caucasians as a reference point.
-As our study was an experimental study to establish mechanisms, rather than confirm the efficacy of vitamin D3, it will be important to do a larger study to assess the impact of vitamin D3 replacement on cutaneous immunity.
+There were limitations to this study including the study size, gender distribution, and ethnic origin of the donors.
+Although this study had a higher proportion of female donors, we have previously observed that there is no significant difference in non-specific inflammatory response between males and females [12].
+Our initial investigations in young and old individuals were carried out on people of diverse backgrounds and found no obvious difference between different racial groups [8, 9, 36].
+However, this study was designed to be only carried out on Caucasians to exclude any potential effects of ethnic backgrounds.
+Further studies should now be performed to determine the impact of ethnicity, using our data on Caucasians as a reference point.
+As our study was an experimental study to establish mechanisms, rather than confirm the efficacy of vitamin D3, it will be important to do a larger study to assess the impact of vitamin D2 replacement on cutaneous immunity.

-Another important health challenge within older populations is the reduction in vaccine efficacy with increasing age when compared to younger adults (3).
-It has been proposed that inflammation has a detrimental effect on the functioning immune system and vaccine responses (7).
-Therefore there is a drive to develop therapies which can block inflammation to enhance vaccine responses.
+Another important health challenge within older populations is the reduction in vaccine efficacy with increasing age [3].
+It has been proposed that inflammation has a detrimental effect on the functioning immune system and vaccine responses [7].
+Therefore, there is a drive to develop therapies which can block inflammation to enhance vaccine responses.
 One such therapy that has been shown to improve influenza vaccine efficacy in older adults is the use of a TORC1 inhibitor.
-Inhibition of the mTOR pathway significantly enhances the immune response to vaccination and by doing so reduces influenza infections (45, 46).
-We have also demonstrated that cutaneous immunity can be enhanced by a four day course of oral treatment with p38-MAPKinase inhibitor Losmapimod (8, 12).
-However, the use of either inhibitor could potentially result in undesirable side effects, especially when used in the long-term.
-In contrast, the use of vitamin D supplementation is safe, cheap and readily available.
-Our data suggest that if used as part of a public health initiative targeting older adults, this has the potential to significantly improve the health-span by improving antigen-specific immunity and increasing vaccine efficacy.
+Inhibition of the mTOR pathway significantly enhances the immune response to vaccination and by doing so reduces influenza infections [45, 46].
+We have also demonstrated that cutaneous immunity can be enhanced by a 4-day course of oral treatment with p38-MAPKinase inhibitor Losmapimod [8, 12].
+However, the use of either inhibitor could potentially result in undesirable side effects, especially when used in the long term.
+In contrast, the use of vitamin D supplementation is safe, cheap, and readily available.
+Our data suggest that if used as part of a public health initiative targeting older adults, this has the potential to significantly improve the health span by improving antigen-specific immunity and increasing vaccine efficacy.

-Vitamin D insufficiency has also been linked with worse clinical outcomes in the current COVID-19 pandemic (47).
-In addition, older people are more at risk of increase morbidity and mortality from infection with the Sars-CoV-2 coronavirus (48).
-Vitamin D is known to be important for respiratory health through the increasing production of antimicrobial peptides (such as cathelicidin) and reducing inflammation (17, 18, 49).
-Therefore, vitamin D3 supplementation could be considered as a straightforward, cheap and safe means to help improve immunity to SARs-CoV-2 infection.
+Vitamin D insufficiency has also been linked with worse clinical outcomes in the current COVID-19 pandemic [47].
+Older people are more at a risk of increased morbidity and mortality from infection with the Sars-CoV-2 coronavirus [48].
+Vitamin D is known to be important for respiratory health through the increasing production of antimicrobial peptides (such as cathelicidin) and reducing inflammation [17, 18, 49].
+Therefore, vitamin D_3 supplementation could be considered as a straightforward, cheap, and safe means to help improve immunity to SARs-CoV-2 infection.

-Collectively, our data show that vitamin D_3 supplementation could be a simple, cheap and readily available therapy that could enhance antigen-specific immunity in older adults.
+Collectively, our data show that vitamin D_3 supplementation could be a simple, cheap, and readily available therapy that could enhance antigen-specific immunity in older adults.